pgrill/guidelines/python/README.rst

 The base scenarios are as you can see if it starts in fact next week, if its this week, or if it is passed next week.

-The setUp method is a method that we build just because when using Django, it automatically builds an independent db for the tests which is empty, so we will have to populate it with something; due to how our models are made, this is the minimum data we will need to test the method, an activity and a User.
+The :code:`setUp` method is a method that we build just because when using Django, it automatically builds an independent db for the tests which is empty, so we will have to populate it with something; due to how our models are made, this is the minimum data we will need to test the method, an activity and a User.

 Now, as this test passes because it is just asserting True to True, we can make this test case richer.